Common types of occasional invaders in Washington

 Occasional invaders are those bugs that infest homes on occasion, by accident or purposely during certain times of the year.
 In Washington, this group includes millipedes, centipedes, earwigs, silverfish, springtails, and lady beetles.

 Fairly easy to identify, earwigs have long, smooth bodies that are dark brown to reddish in color.
 Extending of their abdomen are a pair of pincer-like appendages also known as cerci.
-Male and females can be distinguished by the shape of their cerci – males have curved pincers while female have straight.
+Male and females can be distinguished by the shape of their cerci—males have curved pincers while females have straight ones.
 Most species of earwigs have wings but not all fly.
+Learn more about earwigs.

-Small insects, springtails only grow up to about an 1/8 of an inch.
+Small insects, springtails only grow up to about 1/8 of an inch.
 They have soft bodies that range in color.
-Their most distinctive feature is their furcular.
-It is a tail-like appendage located under their abdomen.
-This appendage is what gives them the ability to jump quickly out of harms way.
+Their most distinctive feature is their furcular, which is a tail-like appendage located under their abdomen.
+This appendage is what gives them the ability to jump quickly out of harm's way.
+Learn more about springtails.

-The Asian multicolored lady beetle, also known as the lady bug, is found in a wide variety of colors and patterns.
-Mostly seen in yellow, red and orange, their bodies may also be covered by dark spots.
-They have smooth oval shaped bodies that are domed and also have a unique “M” shaped mark found behind their head.
+The Asian multicolored lady beetle, also known as the ladybug, is found in a wide variety of colors and patterns.
+Mostly seen in yellow, red, and orange, their bodies may also be covered by dark spots.
+They have smooth oval-shaped bodies that are domed and also have a unique “M” shaped mark found behind their head.
+Learn more about lady beetles.

 Why do I have a problem with occasional invaders?